 Skip to main content

-France is the pinnacle of culinary romance and gastronomical luxury, renowned around the world for both its sophistication and simplicity.
-From the haute cuisine of Paris to the fruits de mer from the Mediterranean sea, the effortless elegance of French cuisine comes from a few essential ingredients and time-honored techniques that have influenced most of the culinary styles we use today.
+France is the pinnacle of culinary romance and gastronomical luxury, renowned for its sophistication and simplicity.
+From the haute cuisine of Paris to the fruits de mer from the Mediterranean Sea, the effortless elegance of French cuisine comes from a few essential ingredients and time-honored techniques that have influenced most of the culinary styles we use today.

-French food was brought from the bistro to the kitchens of home cooks all over the world by Julia Child’s “Mastering the Art of French Cooking.”
-She introduced America to an entirely new world of cuisine and proved that with a little practice, any home cook can utilize French cooking methods.
+Julia Child’s Mastering the Art of French Cooking brought French food from the bistro to the kitchens of home cooks all over the world.
+She introduced America to an entirely new world of cuisine and proved that with practice, any home cook can utilize French cooking methods.

 While understanding the history and techniques are the first step of any cultures cooking, to the French the most important is “Pour bien cuisiner il faut de bons ingrédients, un palais, du coeur et des amis.”

-The History of French Cuisine
+The history of French cuisine

 Chef François Pierre La Varenne wrote Le Cuisinier françois and Le Pâtissier françois, two of the most influential cookbooks in early modern French cuisine.
 In his works, he details recipes for classic French dishes like bisque, Béchamel, and mille-feuille and introduced bouquet garni, fonds de cuisine, and reduction as culinary terms.

-The French Dining Style
+The French dining style

 Le petit déjeuner

-Breakfast is traditionally a small meal usually of French bread with butter and honey or jam with a café au lait or tea.
+Breakfast is traditionally a small meal usually consisting of French bread with butter and honey or jam with a café au lait or tea.

 Le déjeuner

-A typical French lunch will consist of a starter (une entrée), such as a mixed salad, soup, terrine or paté or a traditional sandwich like a Croque monsieur or Jambon beurre.
-A sit-down lunch usually includes a main dish (le plat principal) of meat or fish with vegetables and cheese is commonly a two-hour mid-day meal.
+A typical French lunch will consist of a starter (une entrée), such as a mixed salad, soup, terrine, or paté or a traditional sandwich like a Croque monsieur or Jambon beurre.
+A sit-down lunch usually includes a main dish (le plat principal) of meat or fish with vegetables and cheese and is commonly a two-hour mid-day meal.

 Le dîner